hu8813/inception-42/README.md

 ### Option 2: Virtual Machine

-If you prefer to work with a virtual machine, you can download a ready-to-run Debian virtual machine image from [LinuxVMImages](https://www.linuxvmimages.com/).
+If you prefer to work with a virtual machine, you can download a ready-to-run Debian virtual machine image from LinuxVMImages which means you don't need to create partitions or setup anything.
 Here are the steps to set up the virtual machine:

-1. Download the Debian virtual machine image from [LinuxVMImages](https://www.linuxvmimages.com/).
+1. Download the Debian or any other Linux virtual machine image from [LinuxVMImages]([https://www.linuxvmimages.com/](https://www.linuxvmimages.com/images/debian-12/)).

 2. You just need to click on the .vbox file to run the VM